suncoast-devs/intro-to-node/README.md

 # Intro to Node

 Welcome!
-This is the step by step guide to following along with the Intro to Node.js Crash course at TIY Tampa/St Pete.
+This is the step by step guide to following along with the Intro to Node.js Crash course at Suncoast Developers Guild.
 We will be creating a Top 100 Album website with node and express that pulls data from the iTunes API.

 ## Setup